Kennethicus/vending-machine-/README.md

 ```

 ## Features
  *Accepts bills and calculates change*

+   Samle input and output:
+- Input
+     - Bill: `50`
+     - Owed: `12`
+- Output
+     - Change:
+     `1 ₱20 bill`
+     `1 ₱10 coin`
+     `1 ₱5 coin`
+     `3 ₱1 coin`

 *Responsive design*
-  On tablets, displays a 3-column layout with products at the bottom.
+ - On tablets, displays a 3-column layout with products at the bottom.
-  On phones, displays a 2-column layout with products at the bottom.
+ - On phones, displays a 2-column layout with products at the bottom.
-  Displays product examples and prices; hover and zoom effect.
+ - Displays product examples and prices; hover and zoom effect.

   *Includes Toastification:*
-  Handles scenarios where the bill is 0 and the owed amount is 0.
+ - Handles scenarios where the bill is 0 and the owed amount is 0.
-  Handles scenarios where the bill is greater than 0 and equal to the owed amount.
+ - Handles scenarios where the bill is greater than 0 and equal to the owed amount.
-  Handles scenarios where the bill is less than the owed amount.
+ - Handles scenarios where the bill is less than the owed amount.

 ## Specific Versions of Dependencies